Reasons You Eat When You’re Not Actually Hungry

-If you are struggling with eating when you are not really hungry, there are a number of reasons for this and ways to deal with them.
+If you are struggling with eating when you’re not actually hungry, there are a number of reasons for this and ways to deal with them.
 Some of these include emotional eating, comfort foods, and lack of physical activity.

 Emotional eating